Shorthand/shorthand_connect_wordpress/src/README.txt

 == Changelog ==

 = 1.3.22 =
 * Add experimental option to offload media asset fetch to cron job.
+* Add experimental option to enable a series of debugging tests (buttons on new story form).
-By default the `no_update` field is set to true after the initial save.
+* By default the `no_update` field is set to true after the initial save.

 = 1.3.21 =
 * Refactored the zip extraction code.
 Added hooks to story copy flow.